Oregon

 In 2023, Governor Tina Kotek (D) issued an executive order establishing an advisory council that will guide the role of artificial intelligence in state government.
 The council will provide a recommended action plan framework no later than six months from the date of its first convening and a final recommended action plan no later than 12 months from its first convening.

 In 2024, lawmakers enacted a bill (OR HB 4153) into law that establishes a Task Force on AI tasked with examining and identifying terms and definitions related to AI that may be used for legislation.
+In 2025, lawmakers enacted a bill (OR HB 3936) prohibiting using AI applications on state IT systems that were developed by specified foreign vendors.
+This law follows an existing state trend prohibiting procuring products and services from countries of concern such as China and Russia.

 Facial Recognition